grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/05 Cloud APM.md

 - APM data export is supported for tests that are up to 1 hour long (3600 seconds plus 30 seconds of `gracefulStop`).
 Longer tests are currently not supported.
 - If the APM configuration has errors, (e.g. invalid provider, wrong credentials, etc) the configuration will be ignored, and the test will be executed without the APM functionality.
 - The data exported in near real-time may appear incorrect until the test is finished and the 2nd pass export has completed.
 The Prometheus Remote Write integration doesn't have a 2nd pass export.
-- Duplicate APM configuration parameters of the same provider is not allowed.
-For example, you cannot export metrics to two Prometheus Remote Write servers at the same time.
+- You cannot export metrics to two Prometheus Remote Write servers at the same time.
 This also applies to the other providers.